unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 public IFeed<CounterValue> Value => Feed.Async(_myService.CountOne);
 ```

-This is known as a 'pull' method, as the `CountOne` method is awaited in order to retrieve the data.
-In order to get the next counter value, the IFeed needs to be signaled to call the `CountOne` method again.
+This is known as a 'pull' method, as the `CountOne` method is awaited while retrieving the data.
+To get the next counter value, the IFeed needs to be signaled to call the `CountOne` method again.

-For the most part `Task` and `ValueTask` are intechangeable.
+For the most part `Task` and `ValueTask` are interchangeable.
 However, with MVUX if the method returns `Task<T>` the method needs to be awaited in the `Feed.Async` callback.

 ```csharp
 // Service method